PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-06 11:55:00
+Last updated: 2024-04-06 11:55:33
-Random Quote: No, that you think you'll graduate High-School. - Meemaw
+Random Quote: When you play the game of thrones, you win or you die.
+There is no middle ground.  -  Cersei Lannister